YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 ###########################

-In terms of extending Mojito's functionality, if you create a Resource Store addon, you can create new synthetic modules, as well as control the seed generation by piping into ``store.YUI.getAppSeedFiles`` method.
-Check the API documentation for more details on the signature of that method.
+In terms of extending Mojito's functionality, if you create a Resource Store addon, you can create new synthetic modules and control the seed generation by piping into `getAppSeedFiles <../../../api/classes/RSAddonYUI.html#method_getAppSeedFiles>`_ method of the `RSAddonYUI Class <../../../api/classes/RSAddonYUI.html>`_.

 .. _seed_configure-optimize_perf: